lightscalar/minimal-docker-compose/README.md

 ## Build the Docker image

-To get this running, install Docker on your machine, and then run:
+Once that's installed and running, navigate to this directory and run the following:

 ```unix
 docker-compose build